End-to-End Speedup for Quantum Simulation-Based Optimization in Power Grid Management: Introduction

 The main contribution of this paper is to investigate the performance of the optimization component of the QuSO solver proposed in Ref.~\cite{stein2024exponentialquantumspeedupsimulationbased}, as in that reference, only the simulation component was explored for possible quantum advantages.
-More concretely, we develop an efficient numerical simulation of the quantum algorithm and conduct an empirical evaluation of the proposed QuSO solver against a classical state-of-the-art approach on the IEEE 57-bus system, a standard dataset in power systems research~\cite{BusSystemPic}.
-The classical circuit simulation algorithm is implemented by cleverly simplifying the proposed QuSO solver to a diagonalized QAOA using extensive classical precomputation of quantum subroutines based on ideas of \cite{10821080}.
-Our results demonstrate that the quantum approach achieves competitive performance, continuously displaying approximation ratios above 95\% for problem instances entailing up to 20 qubits.
+More concretely, we develop an efficient classical simulation of the quantum algorithm and perform an empirical evaluation of the proposed QuSO solver against a state-of-the-art classical baseline (i.e. simulated annealing).
+The experiments are conducted on randomly generated power grid instances with varying energy demand levels (loads).
+Details on the dataset generation process are provided in \Cref{sec:experimental_setup}.
+The classical circuit simulation algorithm is implemented by cleverly simplifying the proposed QuSO solver to a diagonalized QAOA using extensive classical precomputation of quantum subroutines based on ideas of Ref.~\cite{10821080}.
+Our results demonstrate that the quantum approach achieves competitive performance, attaining an average random adjusted approximation ratio (RAAR) of 69\% across all problem instances with up to 14 qubits -- which is comparable to results of the classical baseline.

 The remainder of this paper is structured as follows.
 We first outline the necessary preliminaries on the employed QuSO solver in \Cref{sec:background}.
 We then introduce the utilized problem formulation of the unit commitment problem and present our approach to solving it using a simplified version of the originally proposed QuSO solver for classical circuit simulation in \Cref{sec:methodology}.
 The experimental setup including baselines and datasets is outlined in \Cref{sec:experimental_setup}.
 The results of the empirical benchmark study are described in \Cref{sec:results} and discussed in \Cref{sec:discussion}.
 Finally, we conclude our findings in \Cref{sec:conclusion}.